NsccTruroIT/OSYS1200/3-Users_and_Groups/index.md

 ### Part A – Public Profile

 This is pretty slick… let’s say you need to make sure every user on the system has a shortcut to an important App.
 One way to accomplish this is to create the shortcut in the public profile.
-Try creating a shortcut to Steam (or any other app, you can just copy an existing shortcut) and saving it to **C:\Users\Public\Public Desktop** (note this folder may be hidden by default, in explorer click View→Show->Hidden Items).
+Try creating a shortcut to Steam (or any other app, you can just copy an existing shortcut like from your "Links" folder) and saving it to **C:\Users\Public\Public Desktop** (note this folder may be hidden by default, in explorer click View→Show->Hidden Items).
 Check to see if the new shortcut showed up on your desktop.
 Test your solution by logging in as a different user and see if the shortcut is there.

 **Create a set of instructions (written, screenshots, recorded or a combination) for other admins to follow to add additional shortcuts to the public profile.**